Pescara: Rail

 The city has four railway stations, Pescara Centrale railway station is the main and largest in Abruzzo, as well as one of the larger railway stations without train terminal in Italy, connecting with some of the major Italian cities like Rome, Milan, Turin, Bologna, Bari, Ancona, Trieste and many other cities.
 The other stations are Pescara Porta Nuova, Pescara Tribunale and Pescara San Marco.

 Bus

 Pescara is served from several bus lines (operated by TUA, Società unica abruzzese di trasporto).
 There is a direct bus line to Roma Tiburtina (Rome) via Pescara Centrale (about a two and a half hour ride).

 Trolleybus

-A trolleybus automatic steering system line connecting the city center with its strategic points like Pescara Centrale railway station and the Abruzzo International Airport and other nearby cities is being built.